View more upcoming events

 SPC’s research on underwater prosthetics in the Florida Keys with the Combat Wounded Veteran Challenge was recently detailed in O&P Business News.
 Check out previous press coverage of the trip and hear from SPC graduate Michael L. McCauley in his own words:

-SPC will soon launch the Orthotics and Prosthetics Comprehensive Innovation Center thanks to funding from the 2013 Florida Legislative session.
+SPC has launched the Orthotics and Prosthetics Comprehensive Innovation Center thanks to funding from the 2013 Florida Legislative session.
 Through the center, SPC will offer new certificates and degrees in Orthotics and Prosthetics and increase the number of highly qualified graduates who can enter the field.
 A local community news outlet even noted SPC is "blazing a trail" in the field now.

-To adapt to new master's level educational requirements for entry-level orthotists and prosthetists, SPC has developed a partnership with Florida State University.
-Students who earn their bachelor's degree in Orthotics and Prosthetics at SPC can attend FSU online to earn a Master of Science in Industrial Engineering, with a specialization in Management of Orthotics and Prosthetics.
+Through a partnership with Florida State University, SPC Orthotics and Prosthetics graduates can enter a graduate program leading to a Master of Science in Industrial Engineering with a specialization in Engineering Management of Orthotics and Prosthetics.

 Orthotics and Prosthetics (O&P) care plays a critical role in the health care delivery system of the United States.
 Orthotists provide care for patients with disabling conditions of the limbs and spine by designing, fabricating and fitting devices known as orthoses.
 A prosthetist provides care for patients with partial or total absence of the limbs by designing, fabricating and fitting devices known as prostheses.